Lake Elmo, Minnesota: Government

 Lake Elmo has a city council consisting of a mayor and four council members.
 The council has the legislative authority and determines all matters of policy.
 The mayor and council members are elected to four-year terms.
 The city also has a park commission and a planning commission.
 The park commission advises the city council on issues of development, improvement, and maintenance of the city's parks and trails.
 The planning commission makes recommendations about the Comprehensive Plan and amendments to the plan, site plans, subdivisions, conditional use permits, planning, zoning and sign regulations, open space preservation developments, and other planning-related issues.

 Council members are Mike Charles Cadenhead (mayor), Jeff Holtz, Katrina Beckstrom, Dale Dorschner, and Lisa McGinn.
 Planning Commission members are Charles Cadenhead (chair), Jeff Holtz, Jordan Graen, Kyle Risner, Brian Steil, Kathy Weeks, and Brandon Mueller.
 Park Commission members are John Ames, Jean Olinger, Barry Weeks, John Mayek, Isak Nightingale, and Steve Schumacher.

 Geography

 According to the United States Census Bureau, the city has an area of 24.36 sqmi; 22.25 sqmi is land and 2.11 sqmi is water.

 Minnesota State Highway 36 runs east–west along Lake Elmo's northern boundary.
 Interstate 94 runs east–west along Lake Elmo's southern boundary.
 County State-Aid Highway 14 serves as the main east-west route and County State-Aid Highway 17 as the main north-south route.

+Sports

+Cimarron Rowing Club is a grassroots effort to develop the sport in the east metro/Stillwater area.
+The club trains on Lake Elmo and competes nationally and internationally.
+Crews and individual scullers compete at events such as the Head of the Charles Regatta, Henley Masters (UK), The Silver Skiff (Turin) and the annual World Masters Regatta.